AmitSaini786/GymondoTask/README.md

 **Screen 1 Exercise's List**

-- You can see the different exercise's from the listview and can see the exercise name and image(optional).Images are loaded using lazy loading and you can see the placeholder image if there is no image exist.
+- You can see the different exercise's from the listview and you can see the exercise name and image(optional).Images are loaded using lazy loading and you can see the placeholder image if there is no image exist.

 - You can scroll down tho view all exercise's.